projectgus/yamdwe/README.md

 [![Build Status](https://travis-ci.org/projectgus/yamdwe.svg?branch=master)](https://travis-ci.org/projectgus/yamdwe)

+**yamde needs a new maintainer** - I've gotten busy with other responsibilities and I'm not giving yamdwe the attention it deserves.
+It's mostly mature software, the only issue is occasionally content in some wikis that doesn't convert properly.
+Yamdwe has automated tests and continuous integration so it's not too painful to add bugfixes, the usual slow point is investigating behaviour of mediawiki installs that aren't publically available.
+If you're interested in helping out then please get in touch, or just browse the [Issues](https://github.com/projectgus/yamdwe/issues) list and maybe send some PRs!
+Any active maintainer will be gladly credited and/or I'll transfer the repo to you if you'd like that. *-- Angus*

 # Features

 * Exports and recreates full revision history of all pages, including author information for correct attribution.